microsoft/seismic-deeplearning/README.md

 ```bash
 conda env create -f environment/anaconda/local/environment.yml
 ```
 This will create the appropriate conda environment to run experiments.
+If you run into problems with this step, see the [troubleshooting section](#Troubleshooting).

-Next you will need to install the common package for interpretation:
+Next, you will need to install the common package for interpretation:
 ```bash
 conda activate seismic-interpretation
 pip install -e interpretation